atomist/sdm/README.md

 - tbd

-This is configurable
+> The use of GitHub statuses to drive and identify stages in the flow is a choice in this implementation.
+It's just one strategy and the core listener interfaces are decoupled from it.

 ## Phases in Detail
-Each of the phases results in the triggering of domain specific listeners that are provided with the appropriate context to process the event: For example, access to the project source code in the case of a code review, or access to the reported URL for a deployed endpoint.
+Each of the delivery phases results in the triggering of domain specific listeners that are provided with the appropriate context to process the event: For example, access to the project source code in the case of a code review, or access to the reported URL for a deployed endpoint.
 Certain properties are common to all events, enabling communication with users via Slack, and providing credentials for calls to GitHub.

 All listener invocations receive at least the following generally useful information: